bdusell/qfunnel/README.md

 qf submit --queue 'gpu@@nlp-gpu' --queue 'gpu@@csecri' --name example-job -- -l gpu_card=1 example_job.bash
 ```

-There is also a a `--deferred` option that enqueues the job locally but does
+There is also a `--deferred` option that enqueues the job locally but does
 not immediately attempt to submit it with `qsub`.
 This is convenient when
 submitting a large number of jobs in a loop, as querying `qstat` and running
 `qsub` repeatedly can be quite slow.